DCallaz/bug-backtracker/README.md

 earlier versions.
 This can be done automatically by running the `d4j-reidentify.sh` script using the following format:
 ```
-./d4j_reidentify.sh <project> <version> <source directory>
+./d4j_reidentify.sh [-v <version>] [-s <source directory>] <project>
 ```
+If no version is given, the script will be run over all of the project's bugs.
+The source directory can be left out, which will just generate the diffs over the full project structure (slightly more inefficient and harder to read).

-This must be done for each version in each project, so bash looping is suggested here.
-This will place `start-<ver>.diff` diff files for each version in the diff directory for each project located in `projects`.
+This will place `start-<version>.diff` diff files for each version in the diff directory for each project located in `projects`.
 ## Run the backtracking
 In order to run the backtracking, the `backtrack.jar` file has been provided